dladd/pyFormex/sphinx/tutorial.rst

    Replicated in y-direction

 Now a copy of this last Formex is translated in direction '2' with a translation step of '1'.
-This necessary for the transformation into a cilinder.
+This necessary for the transformation into a cylinder.
 The result of all previous steps is a rectangular pattern with the desired dimensions, in a plane z=1.  ::

    F = F.translate(2,1); drawit(F,'iso')

-This pattern is rolled up into a cilinder around the 2-axis.
+This pattern is rolled up into a cylinder around the 2-axis.

 .. % \begin{figure}[ht]
 .. % \centering